liezzzlll/liezzzlll/poetry.md

 A glimpse of my vulnerability through words.

+If I have original art work related to the poem, it'll be at the end of the poem, hehehe you'll see! teehee!

+## the duality of (wo)man
+There's a strange pain in the saying that 2 things can be true\
+To be so in love with you, _& accept that there's no longer the 'us' that I knew_ \
+To long for what could have been, _while healing the wounds deep within_\
+To hope that you grow into your best self, _knowing that future us will become someone else_\
+Someone we both won't know, _yet feeling a weird sense of being at-home_\
+Because in the end, despite our end\
+_we were a beautiful thing, after all_

 ## the avoidant & the anxious
 People can only love you as deeply as they love themselves\
 I started to feel your distance the more I loved myself